dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## Post processing

-When ending capture, all remaining entries in the Q/R data item FIFO should be treated as timed out queries.
+When ending capture, all items in the responses FIFO are timed out immediately, generating response-only entries to the Q/R data item FIFO.
+These and all other remaining entries in the Q/R data item FIFO should be treated as timed out queries.

 # Implementation guidance